Blockchain in energy

 Tokenization could also help track and reduce carbon emissions by simplifying the issuance, distribution and exchange of carbon offset credits.

 The aforementioned concepts can be applied to build the foundation of a future electric vehicle ecosystem.
-Blockchain technology could be used to power networks of charging stations and connected vehicles participating in a shared economy.
+Blockchain in energy sector could be used to power networks of charging stations and connected vehicles participating in a shared economy.
 In such an economy, transactions would be conducted in energy tokens that could be spent at charging stations or exchanged by drivers and autonomous vehicles.

 Rewarding the use of renewable energy